Possible Symptoms of Thyroid Cancer in Women

 - Coughing unrelated to another health condition

-- High levels of TSH hormone, especially in people with goiters
+- High levels of the TSH hormone, especially in people with goiters.

-- Heredity (if someone in your family has suffered from thyroid cancer)
+- Genetics (if someone in your family has suffered from thyroid cancer.)

-This is the most common type (70% of all cases) and women who have had a history of cervical irradiation are at especially high risk.
-The tumor is clearly defined and may have calcifications present.
+This is the most common type (70% of all cases) and women who have had a history of cervical irradiation are at a higher risk.
+The tumor is clearly defined and may have visible calcifications.

-In patients with the advanced stages of this type of thyroid cancer, it may metastasize to the cervical nodes.
+In patients in the advanced stages of this type of thyroid cancer, it may metastasize to the cervical nodes.
 Nodule growth is slow and painless.

 It can spread through the blood system, and metastasize in the lungs and bones.
 It also spreads via the lymphatic system.
 The nodules are painless and hard to the touch.

-This tumor presents as a mass that invades the entire gland.
-It can metastasize through the lymphatic system.
+This tumor appears as a mass that invades the entire gland and can metastasize through the lymphatic system.
 It’s painful, grows very quickly, and is hard to the touch.

 Medullary carcinoma can metastasize early on through the lymphatic and circulatory systems.
-In come cases, the occurrence of this cancer is hereditary.
+In some cases, this cancer can be hereditary.

-This cancer begins in cells known as lymphocytes, which form part of the body’s immune system.
-Its growth is very slow and occurs more commonly in older women who have had other thyroid related illnesses, such as Hashimoto’s disease.
+This cancer begins in cells known as lymphocytes, which form a part of the body’s immune system.
+It grows very slowly and occurs more commonly in older women who have had other thyroid related illnesses, such as Hashimoto’s disease.

-If you’re experiencing any of the symptoms we outlined above, it’s a good idea to make an appointment with an endocrinologist, who can run some diagnostic tests and examine you to determine whether or not you have thyroid cancer.
-The most common screening methods are:
+If you’re experiencing any of the symptoms we outlined above, it’s a good idea to make an appointment with an endocrinologist.

-This test is only performed if a nodule has been detected.
+This test only occurs if a nodule has been detected.

-Also known as X-ray computed tomography, or a CT scan, this test not only examines your neck area, but also the chest region to search for signs of cancer elsewhere in the body, particularly the lungs.
+Also known as an x-ray computed tomography, or a CT scan, this test not only examines your neck area.
+It also looks at the chest region in search of signs of cancer elsewhere in the body, and particularly the lungs.

-The goal is to determine whether the cancer has spread to any other soft tissues.
+The goal is to determine whether cancer has spread to any other soft tissues.